An uncontaminated measurement of the escaping Lyman continuum at $z\sim3$: Abstract

 \section{Abstract}

 Observations of reionization-era analogs at {\ziii} are a powerful tool for constraining reionization.
 Rest-ultraviolet observations are particularly useful, in which both direct and indirect tracers of ionizing-photon production and escape can be observed.
 We analyse a sample of 124 $z\sim3$ galaxies from the Keck Lyman Continuum Spectroscopic Survey, with sensitive spectroscopic measurements of the Lyman continuum region.
 We present a method of removing foreground contamination from our sample using high-resolution, multi-band \textit{Hubble Space Telescope} imaging.
 We re-measure the global properties of the cleaned sample of 13 individually-detected Lyman continuum sources and 107 individually-undetected sources, including a sample-averaged absolute escape fraction of $\fesca=0.06\pm0.01$ and a sample-averaged ratio of ionizing to non-ionizing ultraviolet flux density of $\fout=0.040\pm0.006$, corrected for attenuation from the intergalactic and circumgalactic media.
 Based on composite spectra, we also recover a strong positive correlation between {\fout} and Ly$\alpha$ equivalent width ({\wlya}) and a negative correlation between {\fout} and UV luminosity.
 As in previous work, we interpret the relationship between {\fout} and {\wlya} in terms of the modulation of the escape of ionizing radiation from star-forming galaxies based on the covering fraction of neutral gas.
 We also use a {\wlya}-weighted {\fout} to estimate an ionizing emissivity from star-forming galaxies at {\ziii} as $\epsilon_{\rm LyC} \simeq 5.5 \times 10^{24}$~erg~s$^{-1}$~Hz$^{-1}$~Mpc$^{-3}$.
-This estimate, evaluated using the uncontaminated sample of this work, reaffirms that galaxies provide the majority of the ionizing background at \ziii{} and beyond.
+This estimate, evaluated using the uncontaminated sample of this work, affirms that the contribution of galaxies to the ionizing background at \ziii{} is comparable to that of active galactic nuclei.

 \defcitealias{Steidel2018}{S18} \defcitealias{Mostardi2015a}{M15} \defcitealias{Vanzella2012}{Vanzella et al. 2012}